crazoter/My-Docs/docs/manga_reviews.md

 * Should you read it: Must read!
 * **Tidbit**: Oolong cha

 ## Reviews of Ongoing Weeklies Series

+### The Stereotypical Life of a Reincarnated Lady (Quality Score: 7/10, (-1))
+* Synopsis: Woman reincarnates as noble lady
+* Genre: romcom, manhwa
+* Release rate: Weekly
+* Read until: Ch 36
+* Should you read it: I wouldn't really recommend it.
+So why is this manhwa on this list?
+I don't know.
+I just couldn't stop reading it to the end.
+It's not a *terrible* manhwa per se, but if you were to ask me what I liked about it, I wouldn't be able to give you an answer.

+### Bakarina (Quality Score: 8/10, (+1))
+* Synopsis: "My Next Life as a Villainess: All Routes Lead to Doom!"
+That's right, the name of the manga is the synopsis
+* Genre: comedy, harem
+* Release rate: Weekly
+* Read until: In progress
+* points:
+    * Very dense MC
+    * Everyone noteworthy will fall in love with the MC.
+This could get dry real quick
+* Should you read it: It's a nice manga and the anime was quite well-done.
+The harem thing gets stale quite easily though.

 ### That Girl is not just cute (Quality Score: 9/10, (+0))
 * Synopsis: A love story between a really unlucky boy and a strong girl who protects him.
 Falling in love portion glossed over.